 Even after some serious session with a speed bag, your hands can be sore especially if speed bag has not quality welts.
 Whereas shadow boxing is completely safe and you don’t need any equipment to do it.
 Also, let’s not forget that there will be no tension on your joints.
 So if you need to start training after an injury, you can start by doing shadow boxing and you can practice every boxing move with it.

 Shadow boxing is definitely a GREAT way to practice all movements, make strategies against opponents and it also provides you to have better balance.
 And I could easily do it after I had a wrist injury.
 It helped me to start doing boxing training again.
-What are your experiences about benefits of shadow boxing?
+You can tell me more about the benefits of shadow boxing in the comment section.